swathithippireddy/CMSE202-Project-Group2/README.md

         - Made the relevant visualizations and cleaned up the dataset to fit the project's needs.
         - Worked on the powerpoint slides for the final presentation.
     - Sharif Safwan Hossain
+    - Worked on the linear regression model for house price prediction.
+    - Created the necessary visualizations to enhance understanding and presentation of data.
+    - Worked on the PowerPoint slides for the final presentation.